xulongjun/Documentation/GitFlow/DevDuty.md

 3. **Create a New Feature Branch**

-   To start working on your feature, create a branch off the `develop` branch.
+   To start working on your feature, create a branch of the `develop` branch.
 Use a descriptive name for your branch that reflects the feature you're working on.
 The convention is `feature/<feature-name>`.

    ```bash
    git checkout -b feature/<feature-name>